Prag8855/aab/content/guides/german-health-insurance.md

 When you lose your job, you sometimes get [one month of free health insurance](/guides/losing-your-job#what-happens-to-your-health-insurance).

+If you are a [EU](/glossary/European%20Union) citizen, you can sometimes use your [insurance from your home country](#insurance-from-other-eu-countries).
+This is great if you get free health insurance in your home country.

 ### What is covered

 Public health insurance covers **all necessary healthcare**.
 Important treatments and medical prescriptions are always covered.
 There is a small deductible (5€ to 10€ per month) for some prescriptions.
 There is no other deductible.
 There is no coverage limit.